SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

    Jonas Jerebko,Boston Celtics,8,PF,29,6-10,231,\N,5000000
    Amir Johnson,Boston Celtics,90,PF,29,6-9,240,\N,12000000

-Export table to a CSV with a HEADER row
+Exporting a Table to a CSV with a HEADER Row
 -----------------------------------------

 .. code-block:: psql